-Note: This will also prevent administrators from checking for updates and installing updates through that update check.
-This is easily dealt with by simply renaming the AdobeUpdaterAdminPrefs.dat file, running the update check and installation with the Adobe Application Manager, then restoring the file to it's original name.
+Note: It also prevents administrators from checking for updates and installing updates through that update check.
+This is easily dealt with by simply renaming the AdobeUpdaterAdminPrefs.dat file, running the update check and installation with the Adobe Application Manager, then restoring the file to its original name.

-Alternatively, with the system wide update disablement in place, administrators can install updates by downloading them from http://www.adobe.com/downloads/updates.
+Alternatively, with the system-wide update disablement in place, administrators can install updates by downloading them from the Adobe product updates page.

-Note: This method only disables the automatic update check and notification.
-Users can still manually initiate checks for and installations of, updates through the Updates command on the Help menu in any Adobe CS5 application.
-If you need to prevent users from invoking update checks and installations, use the system wide method described above.
+Note: This method disables onyl the automatic update check and notification.
+Users can still manually initiate checks for and installations of, updates through the Updates command on the Help menu in any Adobe Creative Suite 6 or Creative Cloud application.
+If it's necessary to prevent users from calling update checks and installations, use the system-wide method described above.